rameshwar-git/agentcon-pizza-workshop/docs/2_create-agent.md

    - Click on **Overview**
    - The connection string will be displayed on the homepage of your project

----

 ### 📝 Notes

 - Make sure there are **no spaces** around the `=` sign in the `.env` file.

----

 ## Create a Basic Agent

-We’ll now create a simple Python script that defines and runs an agent.
+We’ll now create a basic Python script that defines and runs an agent.

 - Start by creating a new file called: **`agent.py`** in the **workshop** folder

----

 ### Add Imports to `agent.py`